50 Ways to Shrink Your Belly

 Make A Cup Of White Tea

-There are several different teas that can stimulate weight loss and help you burn belly fat, but because white tea works with your body in multiple ways to promote fat-burning, it’s really in a league of its own.
-According to a study published in the journal Nutrition and Metabolism white tea stops the formation of new fat cells while simultaneously boosting lipolysis, the body’s process of breaking down stored fat.
-Another group of researchers found that the tea is also a rich source of catechins, a type of antioxidant that triggers the release of fat from the cells and also accelerates the liver’s ability to turn fat into energy.
+There are several different teas that can stimulate weight loss and help you burn belly fat, but because white tea works with your body in multiple ways to promote fat-burning, it's really in a league of its own.
+According to a study published in the journal Nutrition and Metabolism white tea stops the formation of new fat cells while simultaneously boosting lipolysis, the body's process of breaking down stored fat.
 Brew this and watch your belly shrink!

 Want to flatten your tummy?
 Start your day by eating eggs.
 In one study with 21 participants, half were fed a breakfast of bagels while half ate eggs.
 The egg group had a lower response to ghrelin (the "hunger hormone,") were less hungry three hours later, and consumed fewer calories over the course of the next day than the bagel eaters.
 What's more?
 Egg yolks contain choline, a nutrient with powerful fat-burning properties.